A Social Security Attorney Can Explain the Requirements for Obtaining Social Security Disability (SSD) Benefits in New York

 Workers pay into the Social Security system with each paycheck.
 The SSA tracks your contributions through work credits.
 The number of credits you need and have earned depends upon your age when you acquired a disability and whether you have gaps in your work history.

-Negotiating Settlements in New York City and Long Island
+Negotiating Settlements in New York City and Long Island with the Help of a Social Security Attorney

 The insurance company “makes you an offer you can’t refuse” to “buy out” your long term disability claim or policy.
 Should you take it?
 Not until you speak with an experienced social security attorney.